November 7, 2012 – March 22, 2013

 Hirshland Gallery, Level 2B Carl A. Kroch Library

-This lecture and reception is funded through the generous support of the Stephan ’58 MBA ’59 and Evalyn Edwards ’60 Milman Exhibition Fund, the Nathan Zimelman endowment, and Jon and Virginia Lindseth ’56.
+This lecture and reception is funded through the generous support of the Stephen ’58 MBA ’59 and Evalyn Edwards ’60 Milman Exhibition Fund, the Nathan Zimelman endowment, and Jon and Virginia Lindseth ’56.